mattmaniak/fiflo/README.md

 ```
 make debug
 ```
 This will link AdressSanitizer to memory errors handling.
-Also you will be able to run fiflo under gdb.
-You can also compile it normally and use Valgrind.
+You will be able to run fiflo under gdb.
+I prefer to compile it normally and use Valgrind.

 ## FAQ
-Will you port it into a Windows?
+Will you port it into the Windows?
 - No.

 How can I contribute?